near-ndc/gov/framework-v1/ratification-and-election-process.md

 _Voting Body_ is the NEAR Ecosystem general assembly for elections, referendums, and voting comprised of every NEAR Account (account) designated as a voting account.

 Voting is happening on chain.
 For v1, the Voting Body is set of accounts staking NEAR (delegated to validators), except staking pools and other identified smart contracts and entities who are known to aggregate stake.
-The system is being built collaboratively by Proximity Labs and the GWG.

-The voting mechanism is `stake weighted voting`.
-Each account has a variable voting power determined by the amount of NEAR staked at the block height specified in a proposal.
-Instead of one account = one vote credit, which is gameable in pseudo anonymous world of blockchains (accounts are easy to forge, a proper solution will require human gating mechanism, which is part of the v2 Framework), each account will cast power vote.
+The voting mechanism is either `stake weighted voting` or `personhood voting` (active discussion).

 Each proposal will have `start_time` and `end_time`.
 Vote cast can only happen between `start_time` and `end_time` (inclusively).

-There are multiple thresholds and quorums for stake-weighted voting:
+Below we define requirements for various There are multiple thresholds and quorums for stake-weighted voting:

 - **NEAR Quorum Requirement** means, in respect of a vote, that votes are cast by the holders of at least `5%` of all Staked NEAR on the NEAR Blockchain.
 - **NEAR Big Quorum Requirement** means, in respect of a vote, that votes are cast by the holders of at least `8%` of all Staked NEAR on the NEAR Blockchain.
 - **NEAR Supermajority Consent** means the approval of a proposal (including a Community Proposal), matter and/or decision by the NEAR Community, where a vote of the NEAR Community in relation to that proposal (including a Community Proposal), matter and/or decision takes place and both of the following apply in respect of that vote:
   - the NEAR Big Quorum Requirement is met;
-  - `#yes_votes >= 60% × (#yes+#no_votes)` of all casted votes
+  - `#yes_votes >= 60% × (#yes+#no_votes)` of all cast votes
 - **NEAR Consent** -- similar to Supermajority Consent:
   - the NEAR Quorum Requirement is met
+  - `#yes_votes > #no_votes` of all cast votes

+For Personhood Voting:

+- **NDC Approved Account**: verified personhood accounts using [ GoodDollar | Verisoul (waiting for final decision)] technology.
+[TODO: need to double check if we want to add additional requirement about the account history or stake, but that will again complexify the system and will require blockchain snapshot + proof verifier]/
+- **NEAR Quorum Requirement** means, in respect of a vote, that votes are cast by at least [ 2000 ] NDC Approved Accounts
+- **NEAR Big Quorum Requirement** means, in respect of a vote, that votes are cast by at least [ 4000 ] verified personhood accounts using [ GoodDollar | Verisoul (waiting for final decision)].
+- **NEAR Supermajority Consent** and means the approval of a proposal (including a Community Proposal), matter and/or decision by the NEAR Community, where a vote of the NEAR Community in relation to that proposal (including a Community Proposal), matter and/or decision takes place and both of the following apply in respect of that vote:
+  - the NEAR Big Quorum Requirement is met;
+  - `#yes_votes >= 60% × (#yes+#no_votes)` of all cast votes
+- **NEAR Consent** -- similar to Supermajority Consent:
+  - the NEAR Quorum Requirement is met
-  - `#yes_votes > #no_votes` of all casted votes
+  - `#yes_votes > #no_votes` of all cast votes

+For Personhood Voting with Stake Weight Quorum:

+- **NDC Approved Account**: has the same meaning as above.
+- **NEAR Quorum Power** is the sum of cubic root of the staked NEAR of each voting NDC approved account that had staked at the time pointed the proposal (resolved as a snapshot).
+The each voting account

+        struct Proposal {
+            // ...
+            stakeTree: StakeSnapshot
+        }

+        quorum_power(p: Proposal, voters: []AccuntId) -> u128 {
+            voters
+                .map(|a| -> pow(p.stakeTree.accountStake(a)), 1/3) // TODO: need to make it deterministic
+                .sum()
+        }

+- **NEAR Quorum Requirement** means, in respect of a vote, that the Quorum Power must be greater than the Quorum Threshold which is defined as the cubic root of (5% of all staked NEAR) plus 2000.
+- **NEAR Big Quorum Requirement** means, in respect of a vote, that the Quorum Power must be greater than the Quorum Threshold which is defined as the cubic root of (8% of all staked NEAR) plus 2000.
+- **NEAR Supermajority Consent** and **NEAR Consent** have the same meaning as in _Personhood Voting_

 ### Constitution